-Doll houses might not seem “gender neutral” but trust me – they are.
-And this one REALLY is.
-A doll house is home for imaginary play – a place to rescue animals from, to act out dramatic social scenes, and to make imaginary set ups.
+Doll houses are gender neutral.
+A doll house is home for imaginary play – a place to rescue animals from, to save from a fire, to intricate building skills and to make imaginary set ups.
 It is a house for kids to practice home based social stories in.

 And I MUST insist you check out this option, because it is battery free.
 It’s all kid run.
-A lot of kitchens on the market are full of buttons and noises.
+A lot of kitchens on the market are large in size, full of buttons and noises.
 Not this one.
 It’s the Mary Poppins of kid kitchens (practically perfect in every way).